Patbox/mrpack4server/README.md

 pulling it from Modrinth.

-If neither of these is found, it will ask you to either provide link, project id or name of the modpack you want to install and then the version of it (suggesting latest one).
-It will then create local `modpack-info.json` file.
+If neither of these is found, it will ask you to either provide link, project id or name of the modpack you want to install and then the version of it (suggesting latest one), which will be used to create local `modpack-info.json` file.
-You can then either update target version by editing that file or by removing it and rerunning the initial setup.
+You can then either update target version by editing it or by removing the file and rerunning the initial setup.

 Default/main jar only supports Java 21 (`mrpack4server-X.Y.Z.jar`).
 If you want to run it on older Java version you can use:
 - `mrpack4server-X.Y.Z-jvm8.jar` for Java 8 and above,
 - `mrpack4server-X.Y.Z-jvm16.jar` for Java 16 and above,
 - `mrpack4server-X.Y.Z-jvm17.jar` for Java 17 and above.

-_These versions however don't override requirements of Minecraft/Loader itself.
+These versions however don't override requirements of Minecraft/Loader itself.
 For example, you still need Java to use Java 17 or above to run Minecraft 1.20.1 and Java 8 (but not newer!) to run Forge 1.16.5.

 You can create bundled variant by hand or by running `java -cp mrpack4server.jar eu.pb4.mrpackserver.Create`.